Spark Apps

 }

-Comma separated list of ports (or port ranges) can be specified.
+A comma-separated list of ports (or port ranges) can be specified.
 For example, ports 9500 and ports in range 9700-9750 are opened between the nodes for the above configuration.
-Platform uses certain ports for performing its internal functions and those ports should be not be used.
+The platform uses certain ports for internal functions, and those ports should not be used.

 Application code in cluster applications runs only on the driver.
 ClusterWorker nodes do not run any application code.
 There might be instances where you may need to run some code in all the nodes.
-For example, starting any services or downloading data etc. BootstrapScripts are used for this purpose.
+For example, starting any services, or downloading data.
+BootstrapScripts are used for this purpose.

-The bootstrap script will run on all nodes and can be used to start any services that the cluster would depend on.
-The following is an example of bootstrap script.
+The bootstrap script runs on all nodes and can be used to start any services that the cluster would depend on.
+The following is an example of a bootstrap script.

 #!/usr/bin/env bash